-Literatures and pamphlet published by Himalayan Rescue Association consists of detailed information on AMS.
-The Central Immigration Office, Champawti Travels or Different agencies in Katmandu distribute this pamphlet free of cost.
+Literature and pamphlet published by Himalayan Rescue Association consists of detailed information on AMS.
+The Central Immigration Office, NEC Travels or Different agencies in Kathmandu distribute this pamphlet free of cost.
 Since these documents also give information on the list of suggested medical supplies for trekking it is a compulsory item for every trekker’s medical kit.

 To trek in Nepal you will need to obtain one or more permits, depending on the area that you plan to visit.
 Some permits are required in advance and some can be bought on the spot.

 There are different types of permits and/or fees:

 Conservation Area entrance fee

 Special Trekking Permits are needed for most trekking areas besides Annapurna, Everest and Langtang & Helambu.
 Trekking Permits are raised by the Department of Immigration and have to be obtained in advance of the trek.
 They can only be obtained through an authorized trekking or travel agency.
 Besides, in areas where trekking permits are needed, it is not allowed to go trekking without a guide.
 The trekking permits are issued for groups of 2 persons and more.
 Special trekking permit fees vary for different destinations.